-6.1.1 MV and LV Sections in the Cabinet
+6.1 Galvanic Isolation Between the MV and LV Sections

-In the cabinet installation, make a clear separation between the low-voltage (LV) and medium-voltage (MV) sections.
-There must be galvanic isolation between the LV and MV sections.
+There is galvanic isolation between the low-voltage (LV) and medium-voltage (MV) sections of the cabinet.
 The insulation between the sections gives the devices in the LV section protection from the MV section voltages.
-The example in Illustration 26 shows which components to install in the MV and LV sections.
+Illustration 17 shows which components are installed in the MV and LV sections.

-Make all connections between the LV and MV sections with optical fiber cables.
-The only approved LV connections between the MV and LV sections are:
+All connections between the LV and MV sections are done with optical fiber cables.
+The only LV connections between the MV and LV sections are:

-- The LV supply for the pre-charge unit (PRC) - The LV supply for the isolation transformer (+QAIT) - The supply voltage feedback from the potential transformer (+QPTR) to the AFE control unit
+- The LV supply for the pre-charge unit (PRC) - The LV supply for the isolation transformer (AIT) - The supply voltage feedback from the potential transformer (PTR) to the AFE control unit